taisei-project/taisei/doc/ENVIRON.rst

    If ``1``, render the backbuffer into a staging texture before copying it to the swapchain at presentation.
 This is needed to emulate swapchain reads on SDLGPU, where the swapchain is write-only.
 Disabling this option eliminates the copy overhead, but breaks screenshots.
-If you don't need the built-in screenshot functionality, it is safe to turn it off.
+If you don’t need the built-in screenshot functionality, it is safe to turn it off.

 Audio